bjornregnell/muntabot/README.md

 ```

-and upload the contents to of /public to your webserver.
+and upload the contents of /public to your webserver.

 To test before uploading to production you can install the vscode extension [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) and right-click `public/index.html` and click `Open with Live Server`.